wp-plugins/majpage-menu-class-extender/readme.txt

 *   "odd-menu-item" to every odd child of &lt;ul&gt; tag, including first and/or last child,
 *   "even-menu-item" to every even child of &lt;ul&gt; tag, including first and/or last child.

     Above classes are added separately to each menu level.
+Plugin use SimpleXML extension and requires PHP 5 or higher.

 == Installation ==